PEM-Humboldt/.github/README.md

 ## [Optional] Contributing

-It usually has its own file: [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+It usually has its own file: [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426), which details the code of conduct, and the process for submitting pull requests to us.

 ## Authors